Each season brings with it a crucial stage in the winemaking process.

 During this period, the winery is a very busy place to be!
 This is when the grapes are hand-harvested, and are de-stemmed and crushed before they are pressed.
 See Vintage for more information.

-Every wine is made up of numerous components, all fermented separately.
-This contributes to the high degree of consistency in quality, as each component must pass the blending process, ensuring that it is worthy of a place in the final blend.
+Every wine is made up of numerous components, often more than one clone of the same variety, all fermented separately.
+This contributes to the high degree of consistency in quality, as each component must pass the blending process, ensuring that it is worthy of a place in the final wine.
 Trial tastings of each wine can take from days to weeks to complete, and ensure that the final wine is of the highest standard.

 Due to the small quantities involved, bottling of each wine is usually completed within one day.
 Only the highest quality materials are used.
 All bottles, including the riesling bottles which are a design exclusive to Grosset, are produced by Saverglass, a specialist glass manufacturer in France.
-All wines are bottled under the strictest quality control, ensuring that each bottle is consistent in both taste and aging potential.
+All wines are bottled using the international standard screwcap and the strictest quality control, ensuring that each bottle is consistent in both taste and aging potential.

 Spring and Summer